National Research Conference for Careers Practitioners

 The upcoming National Research Conference for Careers Practitioners will focus on supporting careers practitioners in all settings to share their research, showcasing a range of excellent work across the whole careers sector.
 We’ll also be considering how practitioners can engage effectively with research and the importance of evidence-informed careers practice.
 As ever, we will have a range of expert keynotes, panel speakers and diverse parallel sessions for attendees, and a research poster fair open to all careers practitioners.

-The event will be recorded to allow anyone not available on the day to catch up, and for the first time the conference is completely free for all those working in careers and employability, or with an interest in this area.
+For the first time, the conference is completely free for all those working in careers and employability, or with an interest in this area.

 Many people see research as something undertaken by academics however, we want to inspire all career development practitioners to develop their confidence, undertake research and develop the evidence base.
 We want you to celebrate your research and to talk about how this has informed your own and others’ practice.

-We were pleased to have Dr Gill Frigerio and Dr Kim Allen as our keynote speakers at the Conference.
+We are pleased to have Dr Emma Bolger as our keynote speaker at the Conference.

-Our programme is intended to be largely presented by practitioners, for practitioners and aims to encourage those who have an interest in and enthusiasm to undertake research but perhaps lack the confidence.
-The Conference is held online, and we invite international colleagues to join us.
+Our programme is intended to be largely presented by practitioners and aim to encourage those who have an interest in and enthusiasm to undertake research but perhaps lack the confidence.
+The Conference is going to be held online and we invite international colleagues to join us.

 The online programme includes:

-• Two keynote presentations on research relevant to career development
+• A keynote presentations on research relevant to career development

-• A range of seminars aligned to the conference themes: Connecting research to practice; Building and developing your research community; Stories from career-related research
+• A range of seminars aligned to the conference theme

 • An online poster session*